We provide a host of

 employee_id

-The ID of the Employee with the Skill in TechWolf.
+The external ID of the Employee with the Skill in TechWolf.

 skill_id